Welcome to Canvas at the University of Oxford

 Training to familiarise staff with Canvas and orientation sessions for students.

-Yes, you can copy an existing Canvas course and it automatically adjusts the dates.
+Yes, a central team member can copy an existing Canvas course and it automatically adjusts the dates.
 The system will notify existing course members of the date changes.

 Canvas has recently launched their so-called Plagiarism Framework, which enables ‘deep integration’ with Turnitin.